EdgeVerve/oe-migration/README.md

     moduleName: 'my-app',    // Optional String.
 Specifies the name of the module/app for which this migration is done.
                              // Default value is "./", the same string that is specified for "current application" in app-list.json.
-                             // This is used by oe-migration as a key to maintain the latest DB migration version in th SystemConfig table.
+                             // This is used by oe-migration as a key to maintain the latest DB migration version in the SystemConfig table.

     force: true,             // Optional.
 If true, repeats migration from all db versions present in "db" folder,
                              // ignoring the last version that was migrated (last version being in SystemConfig table)